CaseyNguyen/ComputingSystems/README.txt

 To execute: ./social_distancing [hostname] [port_number]
 (Note: An error message will appear showing the user this proper usage.)

-Provided in the .zip file are also .txt versions of server.cpp and client.cpp, should there be a problem opening them.

 Functions:
 (Generally, one of the integers for most functions is the socket.)